Tort Claim Payouts for Injured Veterans: Can You Sue the VA?

 How to Avoid the Offset

 Your attorney can structure your written FTCA settlement to avoid the offset, or at least to reduce it.
-Also, any offset will not occur until after the FTCA settlement or court judgment of your lawsuit becomes final.
-While the VA is appealing a court decision in your FTCA case, for example, you are entitled to your full Section 1151 benefits.
-For this reason, it can be beneficial to file for Section 1151 disability compensation as early as possible after injury.
+Keep in mind that any offset won't begin until after the settlement or court judgment of your lawsuit becomes final.
+For example, while the VA is appealing a court decision in your FTCA case, you're entitled to your full Section 1151 benefits.
+For this reason, it can be beneficial to file for Section 1151 disability compensation as early as possible after your injury.

-If your injury occurred while you were receiving treatment for a service-connected disability, and the injury caused a worsening of the service-connected disability or a new disability, any compensation you receive under Section 1151 will not be offset by an FTCA settlement.
-You will be entitled to receive the full amount of increased disability compensation and FTCA damages without any reduction in your benefits.
+If your injury occurred while you were receiving treatment for a service-connected disability, and the injury caused a worsening of the service-connected disability or a new disability, any compensation you receive under Section 1151 won't be offset by an FTCA settlement.
+You'll be entitled to the full amount of increased disability compensation and FTCA damages without any reduction in your benefits.

 Talk to a Lawyer